 Drifting a Jaguar?
 Oh yes, this particular Jag likes to slide.
 Rather a lot in fact, although with a 542hp V8 turning the rear wheels it’s hardly surprising.
 An electronically controlled limited-slip differential is standard at least, making the tail-out action controllable.
 Jaguar later introduced the AWD version of the F-Type R for those who preferred to keep things in a straight line.

 How far can a Toyota GT86 drift?
-A rather impressive 102.5 miles, in fact, based on the recent efforts of one South African car journalist.
-It shouldn’t be surprising though, as the GT86 – and its Subaru BRZ/Scion FR-S siblings – has the natural inclination to slide.
-Mix rear-wheel drive with relatively narrow tyres and even the oft-criticised power output of only 200hp from the 2.0-litre boxer engine is enough to move the back axle.
-Just be sure to pick the six-speed manual gearbox rather than the automatic.
+A rather impressive 102.5 miles, based on the efforts of one South African car journalist.
+It shouldn’t be surprising though, as the GT86 – and its Subaru BRZ/Scion FR-S siblings – has a natural inclination to slide.
+Mix rear-wheel drive with relatively narrow tyres, and even the oft-criticised power output of only 200hp from the 2.0-litre ‘boxer’ engine is enough to move the back axle.
+Be sure to pick the six-speed manual gearbox rather than the automatic.

 Mk1 Mazda MX-5

-Cheap, plentiful, and with a thriving aftermarket parts industry, the original MX-5 is often touted as the answer to most motoring questions.
-Learning to drift is just one more solution covered by the Mk1 version.
-Ideally, with the optional LSD and some cheap and narrow tyres on the back, the MX-5 will be more than happy to start sliding at a fairly low speed.
+Cheap, plentiful and with a thriving aftermarket parts industry, the original MX-5 is often touted as the answer to many motoring questions.
+Ideally with the optional limited-slip differential and some cheap and narrow tyres on the back, the MX-5 will be more than happy to start sliding at fairly low speed.
 With any luck, you’ll develop sufficient drift skills to move on to something more powerful before rust destroys it.

 Nissan S13 Silvia / 240SX / 200SX

-Another contender for the perfect entry-level drift machine, the S13 may be known by various different names throughout the world but the popularity remains consistent.
-The choice of the SR20DET 2.0-litre turbo engine is what reinforces the drift credentials, allowing anywhere from 200hp to 500hp, dependent on tuning.
-The neat pop-up headlights only add to the coolness, and a wealth of body kits and upgrade options make it extremely appealing to those in the scene.
+Another contender for the perfect entry-level drift machine, the S13 may be known by various different names throughout the world, but its popularity remains consistent.
+The ‘SR20DET’ 2.0-litre turbo engine reinforces its drift credentials, allowing anywhere from 200hp to 500hp dependent on tuning.
+Pop-up headlights only add to the coolness, and a wealth of bodykits and upgrade options make it extremely appealing to those in the drift scene.

-It may not be the most renowned car to wear the coveted M3 badge, but that works in the favour of the E36.
+It may not be the most revered car to wear the M3 badge, but that works in the favour of the E36.
 Lower demand has helped keep prices down, meaning they become affordable options for drifting.
-A standard limited-slip differential is just one reason why it makes sense, while the 3.0-litre straight-six engine adds 286hp of assistance when needed.
-Today, used E36 M3s can be bought for less than the price of a nearly new supermini, but will be undoubtedly far more fun to drive.
-Buy one while they’re still cheap.
+A standard limited-slip differential is just one reason why it makes sense, while the 3.0-litre straight-six engine offers 286hp.
+Today, used E36 M3s can be bought for less than the price of a nearly-new supermini, but will undoubtedly be far more fun to drive.
+Buy one while they’re still affordable.

-With rear-wheel-drive and a muscular 3.5-litre V6 beneath the bonnet, the 350Z has the ability to get sideways as much as styling suggests it should.
-Having been used in top-level Formula D and D1 Grand Prix drift competitions, there should be no doubts about the potential of the 350Z.
-With earlier cars having 287hp, rising to 306hp for later versions, that should be plenty of power for sideways antics.
+With rear-wheel drive and a muscular 3.5-litre V6 beneath the bonnet, the 350Z has the ability to get sideways as much as its styling suggests.
+Having been used in top-level Formula D and D1 Grand Prix drift competitions, there should be no doubt about the potential of the 350Z.
+Earlier cars offered 287hp, rising to 306hp for later versions, which is plenty of power for sideways antics.

-Not every drift car needs to be a coupe; even a practical saloon can still get in on the action.
-It might not be everyone’s first choice, but the IS200 – or Toyota Altezza as it was known in Japan – still displays basic drift ability.
-A relative lack of power limits potential in standard format, so those wanting to really drift competitively may swap the engine for a turbocharged unit from the Toyota Supra.
+Not every drift car needs to be a coupe – even a practical saloon can get in on the action.
+The Lexus IS200 – or Toyota Altezza as it was known in Japan – still displays basic drift ability.
+A relative lack of power limits its potential in standard guise, so those wanting to really drift competitively may swap the engine for the turbocharged unit from a Toyota Supra.

 Hyundai Genesis Coupe

-UK buyers may associate Hyundai with superminis and SUVs, but in the USA and Korea, the brand produces a V6-powered rear-wheel-drive coupe.
-In 3.8-litre Track specification, the Genesis comes with 348hp, a Torsen limited-slip differential, and stiffer sports suspension.
+UK buyers may associate Hyundai with superminis and SUVs, but in the USA and Korea the brand produces a V6 rear-wheel-drive coupe.
+In 3.8-litre Track specification, the Genesis comes with 348hp, a Torsen limited-slip differential and stiffer sports suspension.
 Drifters are also keen on the large amount of steering lock available, which allows for sufficient counter steering to deal with really big slides.
-Not something you could do in an i10 hatchback.
+Not something you would do in an i10 hatchback.

-If we gloss over the troublesome reputation for the rotary engine in the RX-8, known for failing at relatively low miles, this could be another practical car with sideways agility.
-With a nearly perfect 50:50 weight distribution and standard limited-slip differential, the RX-8 is nimbler than many other cars on this list.
-The only drawback is the low level of torque from the Wankel motor, but that can easily be overcome by swapping it for a 5.7-litre Chevrolet V8.
-Doing so would probably make it more reliable, too…
+If we gloss over the troublesome reputation of its rotary engine (known for failing at relatively low miles), the Mazda RX-8 is another practical car with sideways agility.
+With a nearly perfect 50:50 weight distribution and a standard limited-slip differential, the RX-8 is nimbler than many cars on this list.
+The only drawback is the low torque output from its engine, but that can be overcome by swapping it for a 5.7-litre Chevrolet V8.
+Doing so would likely make it more reliable, too.

 For those familiar with the Gran Turismo series of video games, or the never-ending Fast & Furious movie franchise, the fourth-generation Toyota Supra is synonymous with Japanese tuning culture.
-However, as a weighty and sizeable grand tourer, the Supra needs to go on a diet before it can really start sliding around.
-Thankfully the famed 2JZ-GTE engine can be tuned to over 1,000hp; providing somebody hasn’t already taken it to fit into a Lexus IS200, that is.
+However, as a weighty grand tourer, the Supra needs to go on a diet before it can really start sliding around.
+Thankfully the famed ‘2JZ-GTE’ engine can be tuned to over 1,000hp.
+Providing somebody hasn’t already taken it to fit into a Lexus IS200, that is.

 Saturn Sky Red Line